 …Stop that and do this instead:

-Find some things you can feel good about in the upcoming day – I don’t care if it is the biscuit you plan on having with your tea, the latest episode of reality TV you plan on watching or the fact that the sun is shining.
+Find some things you can feel good about in the upcoming day – I don’t care if it is the biscuit you plan on having with your tea, the latest Netflix series you are into or the fact that the sun is shining.
 Get your energy in a good space to start your day.
 Then, I want you to imagine that everything you do that day will go in the best way possible – the commute will be stress free, you’ll feel on top of your work, your kids will be angels and someone will say something really nice to you.
 Don’t get out of bed until you feel optimistic about your day.
 If you start the day in a vibe of appreciation you will be seeing things to be grateful for all day – especially if you have got good at paying attention (see point 2 above).

 Persistence is the name of the game here.
 Just like all of life, there is no quick fix for anything really worth having.
 You do get excellent bang for your buck though as these strategies will pay huge dividends and serve you for the rest of your life.
 Make a commitment to yourself that you care enough about your happiness to give these strategies a try and, the first time you notice that little buzz of excitement returning, do a little happy dance and give yourself an internal high five – you made that happen!